KenKundert/nestedtext/doc/examples.rst

     date format: h:mm A, dddd MMMM D screen width: 90

-This file, of course, is in *NextedText* format.
+This file, of course, is in *NestedText* format.
 After being read by :func:`loads()` it is processed by a `Voluptuous
 <https://github.com/alecthomas/voluptuous>`_ schema that does some checking on
 the form of the values specified and then converts the holdings to a list of